1. More about SEBI

 e) Assign a time dimension to the investment schemes

-It is advisable for the investors to assign a time frame to each scheme to encourage the financial growth of the plan.
-It may help in containing the volatility and fluctuations in the market if the plans are maintained stably over a period of time.
+The investors should assign a time frame to each scheme to encourage the financial growth of the plan.
+It may help in containing the volatility and fluctuations in the market if the plans are maintained stably over a period.

 6. How will the new categorization Impact me as an investor

-This scheme is fashioned to help the investors in the following ways:
+This scheme is fashioned to help investors in the following ways:

 a.
 This may reduce the number of schemes on offer, thereby, making it comparatively easier to choose